How Long Does It Take to Get Car Insurance?

 Confirm Your SR-22 Requirements in Advance

-If you know you need an SR-22, call the insurer before starting the online application to confirm they file SR-22s in your state.
-Not all direct writers handle SR-22 filings, and discovering this mid-application costs a full day.
-Selecting the right insurer up front keeps the 1-to-3-day timeline as short as possible.
+If you know you need an SR-22, call the insurer before starting the online application to confirm it files SR-22s in your state.
+Check your state DMV's website for the SR-22 form requirements, filing timeline and fees before you start the application.
+Not all direct writers file SR-22s, and discovering this mid-application costs a full day.

 Frequently Asked Questions About Car Insurance Timelines